nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Modify the minimum quantity limits: `setlimit`

 Changes the minimum quantity limit for a specific food category.
+To set remove a limit for a category, set its limit to -1.

 Format: `setlimit FOOD_CATEGORY /qty QUANTITY`